 What is the advanced pharmacy residency year 2 program?

 The Advanced Pharmacy Residency Year 2 (APRY2) program is aimed at developing advanced practice pharmacists (clinical pharmacy specialists) by offering a combination of academic opportunities and experiential rotations encompassing research, leadership and patient care practice.

 Is the LMPS residency program now 2 years long?

 No, the applications, learning outcomes and end goals of the Year 1 program and the Year 2 programs are not the same and are not continuous in nature.

 Admission to the Year 1 program does not constitute admission to the Year 2 program.
 These two programs are both administered by LMPS but are separate and distinct programs.

 The APRY2 program offers advanced pharmacy training targeted towards practitioners who have completed the Year 1 residency program and have additional years of clinical pharmacy experience.
 The goal of the Year 2 program is to support and build the skills and expertise required to practice as a Clinical Pharmacy Specialist (CPS).

 Why do an advanced practice pharmacy residency?

 In order to work as a clinical pharmacy specialists, certain advanced skills are required.
+These APRY2 programs aim to prepare graduates for advanced clinical roles such as Clinical Pharmacy Specialist positions.
 The APRY2 program will help the residents advance their skills in the areas of complex patient care (including additional exposure to the practice area of choice, physical assessment, and advanced pharmacokinetics), research design and execution, critical appraisal, and teaching.
 Through multiple rotations in the specialty area of choice, the resident will gain knowledge and confidence to work in that practice area, but through other general rotations and courses they will also gain the advanced skills that can be translated to a variety of other practice areas they may work in the future.

 Is the APRY 2 program accredited?